Treasury is exploring the benefits of emerging technologies such as AI.

 Enterprise AI tools are piloted based on business needs.
 Low-risk use cases are in an exploratory stage.

-Treasury’s current use of AI is classified as workplace productivity, with the aim over time to leverage AI to enhance our operational efficiency.
+Treasury’s current use of AI is classified as workplace productivity.
+The aim over time is to leverage AI to enhance our operational efficiency.

 Public interaction with AI

-Treasury does not use AI in ways that that involve direct interaction with the public, and decisions are not made by AI.
+Treasury does not use AI in ways that that involve direct interaction with the public.
+Decisions are not made by AI.
 All use of AI at Treasury has human oversight.

 Governance of AI

-Appropriate governance arrangements have been established to support AI within Treasury.
+We established appropriate governance arrangements to support AI within Treasury.

-The Australian Public Service Commission’s AI in Government Fundamentals course is available for all staff and is mandatory under the APS AI plan.
-As a prerequisite to utilising Enterprise AI tools, staff are required to complete internal training on the use of AI.
+All staff can access the Australian Public Service Commission’s AI in Government Fundamentals course.
+This course is mandatory under the APS AI plan.
+Staff are required to complete internal training on the use of AI before utilising Enterprise AI tools.

-Treasury complies with all applicable legislation and regulations, including the Protective Security Policy Framework (PSPF) and Information Security Manual (ISM).
+Treasury complies with all applicable legislation and regulations.
+This includes the Protective Security Policy Framework (PSPF) and Information Security Manual (ISM).

-We have robust processes, regular reviews and audits, and proactive risk management strategies, including staff training programs, to ensure the responsible and effective use of AI.
+We have robust processes, regular reviews and audits, and proactive risk management strategies, including staff training programs, to make sure AI use is responsible and effective.

 Update frequency